afialapis/smorm/README.md

 `.update()` parameters are:

   - `data`: an object with "what to update".
 Fields that do not exist on Model definition will be discarded.
-  - `filter`: an object with "which recors to update".
+  - `filter`: an object with "which records to update".
 Fields that do not exist on Model definition will be discarded.
   - `options`: an object that may contain following fields:
-    - `transaction`: an Smorm transaction object
+    - `transaction`: an `smorm` transaction object

 It returns an `int` with the number of affected records by the update.

 ## Delete